 • Description: Number of messages fetched at once from mailbox.
 Must be correlated with transaction timeout.
-The default value is 20 mailbox.default.task.timeout.seconds mailbox.default.task.transaction.timeout.seconds mailbox.polling.threads.mail.log.enabled
+The default value is 20 mailbox.default.task.transaction.timeout.seconds mailbox.polling.threads.mail.log.enabled

 • Description: After this time (of inactivity) the service thread is considered damaged and automatically restarted.
 The default value is 120 seconds.